gopheracademy/gopheracademy-web/content/advent-2016/exposing-go-on-the-internet.md

 #### TCP Keep-Alives

-If you use `ListenAndServe` (as opposed to passing a `net.Listener` to `Serve`, which offers zero protection by default) a TCP Keep-Alive period of 3 minutes [will be set automatically][tcpKeepAliveListener].
+If you use `ListenAndServe` (as opposed to passing a `net.Listener` to `Serve`, which offers zero protection by default) a TCP Keep-Alive period of three minutes [will be set automatically][tcpKeepAliveListener].
 That *will* help with clients that disappear completely off the face of the earth leaving a connection open forever, but I’ve learned not to trust that, and to set timeouts anyway.

-To begin with, 3 minutes might be too high, which you can solve by implementing your own [`tcpKeepAliveListener`][tcpKeepAliveListener].
+To begin with, three minutes might be too high, which you can solve by implementing your own [`tcpKeepAliveListener`][tcpKeepAliveListener].

-More importantly, a keep-alive only makes sure that the client is still responding, but does not place an upper limit on how long the connection can be held.
+More importantly, a Keep-Alive only makes sure that the client is still responding, but does not place an upper limit on how long the connection can be held.
 A single malicious client can just open as many connections as your server has file descriptors, hold them half-way through the headers, respond to the rare keep-alives, and effectively take down your service.

 Finally, in my experience connections tend to leak anyway until [timeouts are in place][heartbleed].